-- 26030. (a) The director regulatory directors and the persons employed by the division regulatory authorities for the administration and enforcement of this chapter are peace officers in the enforcement of the penal provisions of this chapter, the rules of the division adopted under this chapter, and any other penal provisions of law of this state prohibiting or regulating the cultivation, processing, storing, manufacturing, testing, transporting, or selling of medical cannabis, and these persons are authorized, while acting as peace officers, to enforce any penal provisions of state law while in the course of their employment. - (b) The director, regulatory directors, the persons employed by the division regulatory authorities for the administration and enforcement of this chapter, peace officers listed in Section 830.1 of the Penal Code, and those officers listed in Section 830.6 of the Penal Code while acting in the course and scope of their employment as peace officers may, in enforcing this chapter, visit and inspect the premises of any licensee at any time during which the licensee is acting pursuant to the mandatory commercial license. - (c) Peace officers of the Department of the California Highway Patrol, members of the University of California and California State University police departments, and peace officers of the Department of Parks and Recreation, as defined in subdivisions (a), (b), (c), and (f) of Section 830.2 of the Penal Code, may, in enforcing this chapter, visit and inspect the premises of any licensee at any time during which the licensee is acting pursuant to the license. - 26034. (a) Information identifying the names of patients, their medical conditions, or the names of their primary caregivers received and contained in records kept by the division regulatory authorities for the purposes of administering this chapter are confidential and shall not be disclosed pursuant to the California

-Public Records Act (Chapter 3.5 (commencing with Section 6250) of Division 7 of Title 1 of the Government Code), except as necessary for authorized employees of the State of California or any city or county to perform official duties pursuant to this chapter, or a local ordinance adopted in accordance with Section 26010.
+- (b) The regulatory directors, the persons employed by the regulatory authorities for the administration and enforcement of this chapter, peace officers listed in Section 830.1 of the Penal Code, and those officers listed in Section 830.6 of the Penal Code while acting in the course and scope of their employment as peace officers may, in enforcing this chapter, visit and inspect the premises of any licensee at any time during which the licensee is acting pursuant to the mandatory commercial license. - (c) Peace officers of the Department of the California Highway Patrol, members of the University of California and California State University police departments, and peace officers of the Department of Parks and Recreation, as defined in subdivisions (a), (b), (c), and (f) of Section 830.2 of the Penal Code, may, in enforcing this chapter, visit and inspect the premises of any licensee at any time during which the licensee is acting pursuant to the license. - 26034. (a) Information identifying the names of patients, their medical conditions, or the names of their primary caregivers received and contained in records kept by the regulatory authorities for the purposes of administering this chapter are confidential and shall not be disclosed pursuant to the California Public Records Act (Chapter 3.5 (commencing with Section 6250) of Division 7 of Title 1 of the Government Code), except as necessary for authorized employees of the State of California or any city or county to perform official duties pursuant to this chapter, or a local ordinance adopted in accordance with Section 26010. - (b) Nothing in this section precludes the following: - (1) Employees of any of the regulatory authorities notifying state or local agencies about information submitted to the regulatory authority that the employee suspects is falsified or fraudulent. - (2) Notifications from any of the regulatory authorities to state or local agencies about apparent violations of this chapter or any applicable local ordinance. - (3) Verification of requests by state or local agencies to confirm licenses and certificates issued by the regulatory authorities or other state agency.

-- (b) Nothing in this section precludes the following: - (1) Division employees Employees of any of the regulatory authorities notifying state or local agencies about information submitted to the division that the employee suspects is falsified or fraudulent. - (2) Notifications from the division any of the regulatory authorities to state or local agencies about apparent violations of this chapter or any applicable local ordinance. - (3) Verification of requests by state or local agencies to confirm licenses and certificates issued by the division regulatory authorities or other state agency. - (4) Provision of information requested pursuant to a court order or subpoena issued by a court or an administrative agency or local governing body authorized by law to issue subpoenas. - (c) Information shall not be disclosed by any state or local agency beyond what is necessary to achieve the goals of a specific investigation, a notification, or the parameters of a specific court order or subpoena. - 26035.
-This chapter does not require an employer to permit or accommodate the use, consumption, possession, transfer, display, transportation, sale, or growth of cannabis in the workplace or to affect the ability of employers to have policies restricting the use of cannabis by employees.
+(4) Provision of information requested pursuant to a court order or subpoena issued by a court or an administrative agency or local governing body authorized by law to issue subpoenas.

+(c) Information shall not be disclosed by any state or local agency beyond what is necessary to achieve the goals of a specific investigation, a notification, or the parameters of a specific court order or subpoena.

+26035.
+This-chapter does chapter and Article 2 (commencing with Section 11357) and Article 2.5 (commencing with Section 11362.7) of Chapter 6 of Division 10 of the Health and Safety Code do not require an employer to permit or accommodate the use, consumption, possession, transfer, display, transportation, sale, or growth of cannabis in the workplace or to affect the ability of employers to have policies restricting the use of cannabis by employees. employees, or prevent employers from complying with federal law.